The Janrain Console User Guide

 Delete Profile is found at the bottom of each user profile:

-That said, you won’t see Delete Profile if you hold the CCP Agent – Update Only role.
-Users with that role can view and modify profiles, but they can can’t create or delete profiles.
+That said, you won’t see Delete Profile if you hold certain roles.
+Some agents can view and modify profiles, but they can can’t create or delete profiles.

 Incidentally, user profiles must be deleted one-by-one.
-At the moment, there is no way (at least not in the Console or the Dashboard) to select a number of profiles and delete all of them in a single operation.
+At the moment, there is no way (at least not in the Console) to select a number of profiles and delete all of them in a single operation.